ciro-maciel/website/README.md

 ## Ciro Cesar Maciel

-Software Engineer + Maker + Husband & Father - Brazilian, 37 years old.
+Software Engineer + Maker + Husband & Father - Brazilian, 37 years.
 With 17+ years studying, understanding needs, designing and developing Softwares as an agile business solution.

 I am a co-founder in a technology company focused to Manufacturing (C37 - CNC), support and contribute to Open Source initiatives.
 In the vacant hours, I am putting my experience in the form of books.